 What you should do to unfreeze your pipes

-Once you have confirmed that your hot water pipes are indeed frozen, here are some ideas to help you remediate the situation.
+Once you have confirmed that you have freezing hot water pipes, here are some ideas to help you remediate the situation.
+The first idea is always applying heat!!

 • You could place a portable heater in the vicinity of the frozen pipe.
 This will be effective if the pipe is located indoors, like in an attic or basement.